eHtmlu/advanced-settings/readme.txt

 Advanced Settings is a powerful WordPress plugin that provides settings you would expect to find in the WordPress core.
 It is lightweight, performant and offers a modern, fast and user-friendly interface.

+== ⭐️ 2025 - COMPLETELY REVISED ==

+Advanced Settings 3 is a brand new and completely revised version. **Most of the reviews refer to a long outdated version (2017 and before)**.
+Please evaluate the plugin yourself and perhaps you could help with your own review so that the reviews reflect the current state of the plugin again.

 --

 == 🚀 PERFORMANCE ==